AIDude-eng/tennis-match-counter/README.md

 # Tennis Match Counter

-This is a C# WPF project for a tennis match counter.
-It currently supports 3 set matches and Champions Tie Breaks.
+This is a C# WPF project for the course "Software Development with C#" at JKU in Linz.
+It is a tennis match counter that currently supports 3 set matches and Champions Tie Breaks.